wix-incubator/wix-embedded-mysql/README.md

 mysqld.stop(); //optional, as there is a shutdown hook
 ```

-If you need more control in configuring embeded mysql instance, you can use MysqlConfig builder:
+If you need more control in configuring embeded mysql instance, you can use [MysqldConfig](src/main/java/com/wix/mysql/config/MysqldConfig.java) builder:

 ```java
 import com.wix.mysql.config.MysqldConfig;